davidric/glints-technical-test/README.md

 ## How to open the code:

-1. Open index.html on the browser.
+1. Open console on browser developer tools.
+2. Open index.html.
-2. The input will be take from browser alert.
+3. The input will be take from browser alert.
-3. Use console on browser developer tools to see the result.
+4. The result will be print on console web browser.